defsub/takeout/CONFIG.md

 Cover Art Archive APIs are used to obtain links to album covers.

+## Movie Files

+Takeout will index all the objects in the S3 bucket to find movie files that end with supported file extensions.
+The actual files are not individually opened to inspect tags or headers.

+The bucket structure should be:

+	bucket/prefix/path/movie

+where movie can be:

+    Title (year).mkv
+    Title (year) - HD.mkv

+### Examples

+    Joker (2019) - HD.mkv
+	Get Out (2017).mp4

+## Movie Metadata

+The Movie Database (TMDb) APIs are used to obtain all movie, cast and crew information.

 ## Configuration ##

 The configuration file _takeout.ini_ is used to store required configuration to